Alex Pritchard: Brentford (loan)

 After transfer interest from Wolverhampton Wanderers and Wigan Athletic, Pritchard signed for Championship side Brentford on a season-long loan on 17 July 2014.
 Manager Mark Warburton (who helped create the now-defunct NextGen Series) said Pritchard "is very good tactically and technically with excellent dead ball delivery.
 He showed his quality while he was on loan at Swindon last year.
 Alex will add to the quality in our squad".
 Pritchard scored two goals in a 3–2 pre-season friendly victory over Nice at Griffin Park on 26 July.
 He made his competitive debut for the club on the opening day of the 2014–15 season, lasting 79 minutes of a 1–1 draw with Charlton Athletic before being replaced by Tommy Smith.
 Pritchard scored his first competitive goal for the Bees with the equaliser in a 2–1 victory over Blackpool on 19 August.
 He scored his second goal a 3–1 win over Reading on 4 October, slotting the ball through Adam Federici's legs after Andre Gray had slipped.
 On 24 January 2015, Pritchard's performance and winning penalty in a 2–1 win over Norwich City earned him a place in the Football League Team of the Week.
-Another good performance and a goal in a 3–1 victory over Bournemouth in late February saw him named in the Football League Team of the Week for the second time of the season.
+Another good performance and a goal in a 3–1 victory over AFC Bournemouth in late February saw him named in the Football League Team of the Week for the second time of the season.
 Pritchard went on a run of four goals in seven games in March and April, but his season ended in disappointment with defeat to Middlesbrough in the playoff semi-finals.
 He made 47 appearances and scored 12 goals.
 Pritchard won much recognition for his performances during the 2014–15 season, winning a place in the Championship PFA Team of the Year, the Brentford Players' and Social Media Player of the Year awards, a nomination for the London Football Awards Young Player of the Year award and separate awards for Player of the Year from the Irish and Italian Brentford supporters' clubs.
 He was named eighth best Championship player at the 2015 Football League Awards and one of the top 20 players in the Football League and 'FL Wonderkid' by FourFourTwo and Match respectively.

-West Bromwich Albion
+West Bromwich Albion (loan)

-On 1 February 2016, Pritchard signed for West Brom on loan.
+On 1 February 2016, Pritchard signed for West Bromwich Albion on loan.
 He made his debut in the 1–0 loss to Newcastle United.